DanielNoord/pydocstringformatter/docs/usage.rst

                             is enforced for single line docstrings.
       --max-line-length int
                             Maximum line length of docstrings.
+      --style {pep257} [{pep257} ...]
+                            Docstring styles that are used in the project.
+Can be more than one.

     default formatters:
       these formatters are turned on by default